CHUWI Hi13 Review

 You are currently viewing CHUWI Hi13 Review

-The price for this tablet is only $350 MSRP for the tablet part, $50 for the keyboard, another $25 dollars or so for the pen.
-The price varies from day to day but the average is about $350 for the tablet and $420 for the whole package.
+The price for this tablet is only $350 MSRP for the tablet part, $50 for the keyboard, and another $25 dollars or so for the pen.
+The price varies from day to day, but the average is about $350 for the tablet and $420 for the whole package.
 So, an order of magnitude less money than the Surface Book.

 CHUWI Hi13 Back Lid